spzSource/tg-cleanser/README.md

 4. Add `TELEGRAM_SESSION` env variable.
 It can contain any value **or** session string, like described here https://docs.pyrogram.org/topics/storage-engines#session-strings .
 Second option is useful when deploying the script to heroku.

 ## Commands:
-1. List all available groups/supergroups:
+1. Returns all available groups/supergroups:
 ```shell
 python main.py list
 ```